-On September 20, an estimated 4 million people in 161 countries took to the streets in the largest climate change demonstration in history.
+On September 20, Businessinsider journalists described an estimated 4 million people in 161 countries who took to the streets in the largest climate change demonstration in history.

 At the helm of this, CNET tells us that at the Global Climate Strike was 16-year-old Greta, who has entered the global spotlight over the last year as the leader of a youth movement that’s pushing governments and corporations to address the climate crisis.

 And despite all this… what has been achieved?

 It’s been only a year since Greta Thurnberg became the face of climate-change activism.
 It started out with a simple message that seemed to have inspired thousands and later millions across the globe.

 There have been numerous climate strikes.
 Inspiring speeches that circled the internet, thousands of comments, and concerned world leadership. people praised or detested her message and persona.
 Some wealthy philanthropists and investors from the United States have donated millions of dollars to the cause.
 How much was it really?
 Guardian tells us that almost half a million pounds to support Extinction Rebellion and school strike groups to establish the Climate Emergency Fund.

 But despite all these minor successes and inspirations… nothing specific has been achieved.
 And the problem lies within the message of what is now called the “Greta Thunberg Effect.”
 It is an emotional charge, solidified by the belief that rage and cries would change the world.
 It bears the notion that protests and complaints would eventually bring forth the change that people yearn for.
 And that our world will be eventually saved from greedy corporations who exploit the world’s resources.

 This will simply not work to its full effect.
 And the protests will gradually quiet down and the message is forgotten.